Arizona Supreme Court

-Perhaps the keystone decision in Arizona child custody law, Hays v.
-Gama essentially held that procedural formalities are subordinate to the best interests of children involved in child custody litigation.
-Specifically, the Arizona Supreme Court ruled that the trial court erred when it excluded evidence pertinent to the best interests of the child as a sanction for a parent’s disobedience of a court order.
+Perhaps the keystone decision in Arizona child custody law, it essentially held that procedural formalities are subordinate to the best interests of children during litigation involving child custody.

 During a contentious divorce, allegations arose that the Father sexually abused the parties’ five-year-old daughter.
 The trial court appointed a psychologist to perform a custody evaluation who recommended the child visit a therapeutic clinician who could counsel the child and make further recommendations to the family court based on the child’s treatment.